-By default, MySQL has a super user called root that has all the privileges.
+By default, MySQL has a superuser called root that has all the privileges.
 You need to be logged in

-In command-line, you can use the following command to change root password.
-Type your preferred password in place of newpassword.
+In command-line, you can use the following command to change the root password.
+Type your preferred password in place of the new password.
 After hitting the Enter key, it will ask you to enter the current password.
 If the current password is empty, just hit the Enter key.

 mysqladmin -u root -p password 'newpassword'

 Logging as a User

 Use the following command to log in as root user.
 For logging in as a different user, type that

 username in place of root.
 After hitting the Enter key, it will ask you to enter the password.
 After

 entering the correct password, you would see the MySQL prompt (mysql>) where you can enter

 MySQL user details are stored in a table called the user of a default database called MySQL.
 In this user